-The Camden County Board of Freeholders has begun a project to honor and document the experiences and memories of Camden County’s veterans.
+The Camden County Board of Commissioners has begun a project to honor and document the experiences and memories of Camden County’s veterans.
 These video interviews insure that the stories of residents who have served in the military are preserved in perpetuity.

-From Freeholder William F. Moen, Jr.
+From Commissioner William F. Moen, Jr.

 On behalf of the Camden County Office of Veterans Affairs, it is my humble honor to invite you to participate in a special project designed to honor your meritorious service to the United States of America.